apache/incubator-streampark-website/docs/development/model.md

 ![](/doc/image_en/streampark_archite.png)

 ## Programming paradigm
 `streampark-core` is positioned as a programming time framework, rapid development scaffolding, specifically created to simplify Flink development.
 Developers will use this module during the development phase.
-Let's take a look at what the programming paradigm of `DataStream` and `Flink Sql` with Apache StreamPark looks like, and what the specifications and requirements are.
+Let's take a look at what the programming paradigm of `DataStream` and `Flink Sql` with Apache StreamPark™ looks like, and what the specifications and requirements are.

 ### DataStream
-Apache StreamPark provides both `scala` and `Java` APIs to develop `DataStream` programs, the specific code development is as follows.
+Apache StreamPark™ provides both `scala` and `Java` APIs to develop `DataStream` programs, the specific code development is as follows.

 <Tabs>